rakibtg/Imager.go/README.md

 # Imager.go
-### An application to download random public domain images in different dimensions automatically into your disk.
+## Imager.go allows you to download as many public domain images as many you want in different dimensions randomly or you define them in a length, and let Imager.go download all the photos for you in your computer!
 ![Imager.go downloading images](https://raw.githubusercontent.com/rakibtg/Imager.go/master/static/Screen%20Shot%202017-08-13%20at%209.02.30%20PM.png "Imager.go running")

 You might be working on a new design or building a working prototype and you need a tons of images in different dimensions.